how to join merchant navy

 3. B.Tech Marine Engineering

-A Bachelor of Technology (B.Tech) in Marine Engineering is an undergraduate engineering program that focuses on training individuals to become marine engineers.
+A Bachelor of Technology (B.Tech) in Marine Engineering is an undergraduate program that trains individuals to become marine engineers.

 Duration and Fees of Different Courses

-The Merchant Navy courses fees can vary depending on the institution and duration of the course.
+The Merchant Navy course fees can vary depending on the institution and course duration.
 Here is a general range:

 • B.Sc Nautical Science: INR 2 lakh to 5 lakh